Hidetoshi Nishijima (actor): Career

 Nishijima made his debut in the contemporary detective television drama series Hagure Keiji Junjōha in 1992.

 In 1993, Nishijima gained public recognition for his portrayal of a gay character in the massive hit television series Asunaro Hakusho, which co-starred Takuya Kimura.
-Nishijima’s subtle performance and good looks in that series attracted attention.
+Nishijima’s subtle performance and good looks in that series attracted attention. in 1994 as Man of the Month for November of1994 It was published in Playgirl magazine in November 1994 and was photographed naked by Naoko Yamamoto.

-In 1990s, Nishijima gained popularity as a young actor in television series, but left the major talent agency to become a film actor, and did not appear on commercial television from 1998 to 2002.
+In 1990s, Nishijima gained popularity as a young actor in television series, but left a major talent agency to become a film actor, and did not appear on commercial television from 1998 to 2002.

 Nishijima played his first leading role in Kiyoshi Kurosawa's 1998 film License to Live, and co-starred with Kōji Yakusho.
 He won the Best Actor award at the Japan Film Professional Awards for the film.

 Nishijima attracted attention again later, being selected by Takeshi Kitano for the lead role in Dolls in 2002.
 The film was a major turning point in his career.

 In 2009, he was given the Best Supporting Actor award at the Yokohama Film Festival for his portrayal of a strange death row inmate in Vacation.

-While establishing himself as a film actor, Nishijima also resumed appearances in television series.
+While establishing himself as a film actor, Nishijima also resumed appearing in television series.

-In the 2010s, he became one of the most popular actors in Japan, for his performances in hit television series, such as General Rouge no Gaisen, Strawberry Night, Yae's Sakura, and MOZU.
+In the 2010s, Nishijima became one of the most popular actors in Japan, for his performances in hit television series, such as General Rouge no Gaisen, Strawberry Night, Yae's Sakura, and MOZU.

 In 2011, Nishijima had his first starring role alongside Korean actress Kim Tae-hee in the television series Boku to Star no 99 Nichi, a romantic comedy drama about the romance between an actress and her bodyguard.

-In Amir Naderi's 2011 film Cut, he played the leading role, which was described by Chris Cabin of Slant Magazine as "the most convincingly pretentious and frustrated cinephile to ever be portrayed on film".
+In Amir Naderi's 2011 film Cut, Nishijima played the leading role, which was described by Chris Cabin of Slant Magazine as "the most convincingly pretentious and frustrated cinephile to ever be portrayed on film".
 His performance in the film was praised by Dan Fainaru of Screen International as "painfully memorable".